 - If you are uncomfortable discussing the topic of weight in front of your child, ask the doctor for a time when you can ask your questions over the phone or even step briefly into another room to discuss your concerns.

-- If you are having the discussion in front of you child, begin to discuss aspects of healthy living before the visit so he/she doesn’t feel attacked.
-In the week before the appointment, have conversations about what they think it means to be physically active or to eat healthy.
-By making the overall topic familiar with your child, they will be less likely to feel overwhelmed when you address it again at the doctor.
+- If you are having the discussion in front of your child, begin to discuss aspects of healthy living before the visit so he/she doesn’t feel attacked.
+In the week before the appointment, have conversations about what they think it means to be healthy, physically active or to eat well.
+By making the overall topic familiar with your child, they will be less likely to feel overwhelmed when you address it again with the doctor.

 - Ask the doctor for recommendations and resources.
 If there is an issue with your child’s weight, ask what the next steps should be.
-There are many resources on our website as well, but your physician will be able to give you the best starting point for your child.
+AHA has many resources on our Healthier Kids website as well, but your physician will be able to give you the best starting point for your child.

 - Make it a family issue.
-Talking about the health and habits of the entire family will keep individual children from feeling targeted and the motivation of making changes together as a team will help everyone achieve their health goals.
+Talking about the health and habits of the entire family will create a supportive environment and keep individual children from feeling targeted.
+The motivation of making changes together as a team will help everyone achieve their health goals.